The question you’ve been dying to ask.

-Freelance was also the direction I eventually went, training business people how to communicate in English and teaching language courses at the local university.
+Freelance was also the direction I eventually went, training business people on how to communicate in English and teaching language courses at the local university.

 While freelancing came with certain risks (no guaranteed monthly paycheck or sick pay) and extra responsibilities (we had to arrange our own health insurance and retirement plans) the rewards of freelancing (higher salaries and more flexibility) far outweighed the drawbacks.

-Of course you don’t need to move abroad and strike out as a freelancer to finance a bicycle tour around the world.
+Of course, you don’t need to move abroad and strike out as a freelancer to finance a bicycle tour around the world.

-#2 We lived below our means and focused on the essential
+#2 We lived below our means

 There’s lots of info out there on how to live simply and save for the future.
 Most of us, I’m convinced, can find ways to cut back on spending without enjoying life any less.